vitalab/vitalab.github.io/deep-learning/_posts/2017-09-17-3dbiomed-segmen.md

 The label image contains five labels: non-tumor, necrosis, edema, non-enhancing tumor and enhancing tumor.
 The evaluation system separates the tumor structure into three regions due to practical clinical applications:

-1.Complete score: it considers all tumor areas and evaluates all labels 1, 2, 3, 4 (0 for normal tissue, 1 for
-edema, 2 for non-enhancing core, 3 for necrotic core, and 4 for enhancing core).
+1. Complete score: it considers all tumor areas and evaluates all labels 1, 2, 3, 4 (0 for normal tissue, 1 for edema, 2 for non-enhancing core, 3 for necrotic core, and 4 for enhancing core).

-2.Core score: it only takes tumor core region into account and measures the labels 1, 3, 4.
+2. Core score: it only takes tumor core region into account and measures the labels 1, 3, 4.

-3.Enhancing score: it represents the active tumor region, i.e., only containing the enhancing core (label 4) structures for high-grade cases.
+3. Enhancing score: it represents the active tumor region, only containing the enhancing core (label 4) structures for high-grade cases.

 There are three kinds of evaluation criteria: Dice, Positive Predicted Value and Sensitivity.Where T1 is the true lesion area and P1 is the subset of voxels predicted